alertbox/todomvc-cucumber-protractor/README.md

 git pull
 ```
 Manage any merge conflicts, commit, and then push them to your upstream repo.

+### Available yarn scripts

+- `clean:install` - remove temp data, node modules, cache, and install everything as needed, then run the webdriver-manager for you.
+- `test` - run all the fast, slow, and external tests.
+- `clean` - remove temp data, node modules, and clear cache only.
+- `install` - install all project dependencies only.
+- `prepare:wd` - update and run webdriver-manager for you.
+- `test:fast` - run all the fast tests.
+- `vet:quiet` - check for code violations.

 ### File structure of starter kit
 ```bash